top of page

 The Great Wave Off Kanagawa

-The famous painting and print by Katsushika Hokusai is the source for the NCWCA members’ six-panel collaborative.
+The famous painting and print by Katsushika Hokusai was the source for the Northern California Women’s Caucus for Art (NCWCA) members’ six-panel collaborative.
+The panels, with each artist’s unique rendering, were placed together to create the whole.

 (slide 1) Clockwise, from top left: Joan DiStefano, Siana Smith, Renate Woodbury, Rachel Tirosh, Susan Bercu, Laura Abrams.

-(slide 2) My Interpretation is the endangered sea polluted by human trash and fall-out of wars.
-Fishermen are not pictured because they are extinct.
-I copied the original image on the 24-inch square panel to which I glued and tacked recycled materials: bubble wrap, plastic & metal toys/objects, rubber gloves, face mask lining, sponges, artificial leaves, tulle, bullet cases.
+(slide 2) My interpretation is the endangered sea polluted by human trash and fall-out of wars.
+Fishermen are not included because they are extinct.
+I used recycled materials: bubble wrap, plastic & metal toys/objects, rubber gloves, face mask lining, sponges, artificial leaves, tulle, bullet cases.

 (slide 3) Hokusai’s initial art was created in 1830.
-It used the new Prussian blue pigment.
-This woodcut (from his painting) from the 36 Views of Mount Fuji, represents the vulnerability of Japan.
+This woodcut (from his painting), one of his "36 Views of Mount Fuji", represents the vulnerability of Japan.
 Enormous claw like waves threaten to engulf the three fishing boats and the sacred Fuji.
-Japan emerged after 200 years of self-isolation with Hokusai thrust into the world's limelight with this series.
-His daughter, Katsushika Oi, likely contributed to his art since she lived and worked with him until he died at age 91.
-She was an active force who also created her own brilliant art in the highly productive workshop.
+Japan emerged after 200 years of self-isolation with Hokusai thrust into the world's limelight with this series that used the new, enticing Prussian blue pigment.
+His daughter, Katsushika Oi, contributed to his art, working with him until he died at age 91.
+She was an active force who created her own innovative art in the highly productive workshop.

 Art as Story